ibm-cloud-docs/account/email.md

 ## Setting platform notifications
 {: #setting-platform-notifications}
+{: help}
+{: support}

-If you're a Lite account owner, you can choose whether to receive email notifications about {{site.data.keyword.Bluemix}} platform unplanned events, such as outages, and planned events, such as maintenance.
+You can choose whether to receive email notifications about {{site.data.keyword.Bluemix}} platform unplanned events, such as outages, and planned events, such as maintenance.
 When you set {{site.data.keyword.Bluemix_notm}} platform notifications, you receive email notifications that are associated with only the {{site.data.keyword.Bluemix_notm}} platform.
 You do not receive email notifications about events that are associated with {{site.data.keyword.Bluemix_notm}} services.

-You can set platform email notifications only for your profile, not the account.
-In other words, if you switch to another account, any platform notification updates you make are scoped to your profile and not the account you switched to.
+Your platform email notifications settings are tied to your profile, not the account.
+In other words, any changes to platform notification settings are shared across your profile in all accounts that you have access to.

 When you select to receive unplanned platform events, you get emails only about issues that can cause an outage (Sev 1).
 At any time, you can see all planned and unplanned events from the [Status ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/status){: new_window} page.